Tamsi/ionicStarter/README.md

 # ionicStarter

-__.Do not forget to create a new firebase project__
+- __Do not forget to create a new firebase project__

-.And update credentials in app.ts
+- And update credentials in app.ts